 Some home remedies suggest the use of hydrogen peroxide.
-This may be a mild bleach, but it can still cause some damage.
-We highly recommend that you avoid bleaches all together to ensure your colored grout stays vibrant.
+This may be a milder bleach, but it can still cause some damage and dull down the grout’s color.

-You can find colored grout cleaners at any home improvement store and they’re relatively safe to use.
-However, you should still read the label to make sure it’s right for your needs.
+You can find colored grout cleaners at any home improvement store, and they’re relatively safe to use.
+However, you should still read the label to ensure it’s right for your needs.

-There are also special products you can use if your colored grout has stained beyond repair.
+You can also use special products if your colored grout has been stained beyond repair.
 Try a Grout Pen in a suitable color — these will restore the look of your grout.

 2. White Grout